JurisProject/juris-publications/Sections/11 - The Reputation System.md

 #### Accounting for the Basics

-It is important to take into account a subset of standard best practices, which may have little to do with judgement.
+It is important to take into account a subset of standard best practices, which may have little to do with judgment.
 Finish what you start.
 Be polite.
 Report conflicts of interest.
-These practices do not really prove that one has good judgement, but failing to do them impacts trustworthiness.
+These practices do not really prove that one has good judgment, but failing to do them impacts trustworthiness.
 So, if a Jurist makes an opening vote, and does not make a final vote, or endorse an opinion, they will lose Rep. If a Jurist is reported for bad, abusive, or clearly biased behavior, they will lose Rep.

 #### Contributing to Discussions and Opinions